Dookie: Music and lyrics

 Stylistically, the album has been categorized primarily as punk rock, but also as pop-punk and as a "power pop take" on skate punk.
+Additionally, Loudwire stated that the album represented scene music in the 2023s.

 NME characterized the album's sound by "crashing drums, razor-wire guitars, [and] a double helping of fuck you attitude", and Arielle Gordon of Pitchfork stated that the album "made apathy sound apoplectic".
 Influences from the Ramones and the Sex Pistols were noted in Armstrong's guitar technique throughout the album; he recorded the album almost entirely with his Fernandes Stratocaster, which he named "Blue", and incorporated frequent major chords and palm muting.
 Armstrong achieved the album's loud, crunchy guitar sound with a 100-watt Marshall Plexi 1959SLP amplifier.
 Many of the album's tracks have brief runtimes; Fred Thomas of AllMusic noted, "the way the tracks fly by nervously in barrages of buzzing guitars and half-sung, half-sneered vocals from Billie Joe Armstrong intentionally aims to obscure how precise their arrangements are."
 Jason Chow of the National Post characterized the tracks themselves as "furious but sweet melodies".
 Additionally, bassist Mike Dirnt incorporated vocal harmonies that have drawn comparisons to Brill Building music.

 Lyrically, the album is characterized by its "irreverent attitude", and touched upon various experiences of the band members and included subjects such as anxiety and panic attacks, masturbation, sexual orientation, boredom, self-deprecation, mass murder, divorce, domestic abuse, and ex-girlfriends.
 PopMatters summarized the album's theme as "a record that speaks of the frustrations, anxieties, and apathy of young people".
 Gordon assessed that the album "reached for humor to communicate helplessness", and joked: "For the downtrodden and the downwardly mobile, masturbating until you lose your mind can feel like rebellion, too."
+Much of Dookies content was written by Armstrong, except "Emenius Sleepus", which was written by the bassist Mike Dirnt, and the hidden track, "All by Myself", which was written by Tré Cool.